danbernier/korgnano/README.md

 The sliders and dials will always yield values between 0 and 127 inclusive.

-The Solo, Mute, and Record buttons operate only in toggle mode - if you press them, this library will remember that it was turned on, and will report that it's on, until you press the button again.
-I'll add support for momentary mode soon.
+The Solo, Mute, and Record buttons operate in moment mode, by default - press a button, and the Kontrol2 will report that it's "on," until you release the button.
+You can switch it to Toggle mode - press a button, and release it, the Kontrol2 will report that it's "on"; press and release it again, and the Kontrol2 will report that it's "off."

 ```java
 import korgnano.*;